remeda/remeda/docs/src/content/docs/v1/migration-removed.md

 The latest versions of Remeda v1 have all renamed and removed functions deprecated with suggestions for how to migrate.
 Doing this while still in v1 would make it easier to replace them one-by-one.
-Otherwise this document has a deprecated section with migration instructions too.
+Otherwise, this document has a deprecated section with migration instructions too.